quixio/quix-cli/docs/cli-local-debug.md

     If you don't want to run the interactive version, you can specify the parameters and enable it by running:

-    If your local Kafka broker is running on `localhost:9092`, you would use:

     ```bash
     quix sdk broker set localhost:9092 --enable
     ```

     !!! tip
         If you had previously set your broker to Quix Cloud, you will need to switch it back to the local broker.
-You can do this by running:
+Run:

         ```bash
         quix sdk broker local